FREEDOM OF INFORMATION

 so as to avoid scheduling conflicts.

-Council provides two different online training courses, one designed
+two different pre-recorded online training courses, one designed

-for FOIA officers and the other designed for local
+for FOIA officers and the other designed for local officials,

 Act" from the list of courses on the right-hand side

 of the page title "Browse Categories."
 The course